UKCloud/openshift-heat/README.md

 # Setup environment details
-Edit environment.yaml with the details for the deployment Edit rhel_reg_creds.yaml with the  Red Hat registration details used to access the Red Hat repos
+Edit environment.yaml with the details for the deployment

+Edit rhel_reg_creds.yaml with the  Red Hat registration details used to access the Red Hat repos

-The Openshift floating IP can either be pre-configured or dynamically signed.
+The Openshift floating IP can either be pre-configured or dynamically assigned.

 To pre-configure reserve a floating IP in OpenStack by running: